James Hayter (RAF officer): Return to Europe

 In April 1944, No. 74 Squadron was dispatched to the United Kingdom and settled at North Weald, where it converted to the latest Spitfire Mk LF.IXe.
 It became operational the following month and was engaged in sweeps, patrols and bomber escort duties as part of the North Weald Wing.
 Hayter was again mentioned in despatches on 8 June, for "distinguished service".
 A few days afterwards his squadron commenced flying in Operation Diver, where it patrolled for V-1 flying bombs and sought out the sites from which the rockets were launched.
 On 1 July Hayter's rank of squadron leader was made substantive.

 Later in July, No. 74 Squadron was transferred to the Second Tactical Air Force, flying bomber escort missions.
 It began operating from France, based at Sommervieu on 19 August and thereafter often worked in support of the advancing Allied armies, attacking ground targets but also still acting in an escort role for bombers.
 By this time his short service commission in the RAF had ended and he transferred to the RNZAF.

 Hayter relinquished command of No. 74 Squadron at the end of December, by which time it was based at Antwerp and returned to the United Kingdom.
-Awarded a bar to his DFC in January 1945 for his services with the squadron, he took a course at the |Fighter Leaders' School at the Central Fighter Establishment at Milfield and by June was preparing for a return to New Zealand.
+Awarded a bar to his DFC in January 1945 for his services with the squadron, he took a course at the Fighter Leaders' School at the Central Fighter Establishment at Milfield and by June was preparing for a return to New Zealand.
 He eventually departed the United Kingdom in mid-August.
 Hayter ended the war having flown 535 sorties, during which he was credited with shooting down five aircraft, one probably destroyed and three damaged.
 There was also another aircraft destroyed which he did not claim.

 Later life

 Arriving in New Zealand in late September 1945, Hayter was transferred to the Reserve of Officers at the end of the year.
 In civilian life, he took up farming but by the 1960s found the work increasingly difficult due to his war injuries.
 Following operations on his back and having sold his farm, he became a mariner.
 He worked on a survey ship in Australia, Singapore and South America and subsequently gained a master's certificate.
 He then worked in the shipping industry in the United States.

 Returning to New Zealand in 1973, he again took up farming but four years later became the manager of a camping ground.
-In 1978 he was found guilty of cultivating cannabis on his property in Golden Bay, despite claiming his innocence.
-He later worked in property development in Takaka in the Tasman District.
-He died on 3 October 2006 at Takaka and is buried at Wakapuaka Cemetery in Nelson.
+In 1978, he was found guilty of cultivating cannabis on his property in Golden Bay, despite claiming his innocence.
+At his sentencing, he was fined $500.
+He later worked in property development in Tākaka.
+He died on 3 October 2006 at Tākaka and is buried at Wakapuaka Cemetery in Nelson.